suhasmaddali/suhasmaddali/README.md

 ### Competencies

-🦸 Leadership Skills - During my B.tech in India, I had an opportunity to direct a team of students in our final project proposal.
+&emsp;&emsp; 🦸 Leadership Skills - During my B.tech in India, I had an opportunity to direct a team of students in our final project proposal.
 It was a good opportunity for me to improve my leadership skills during the process.
 I improved my knowledge in the field of machine learning and also learned the skills needed to direct people so that we get the best results respectively.

+&emsp;&emsp; 🦸 Communication Skills

 ## 📽📽 My Kaggle Profile